 Contrary to what some people may tell you, there is also no advantage to only paying the minimum amount due on your card.
 That will only result in you paying interest on your purchases, and it does nothing to help your credit score.
 Don’t fall into the minimum payment trap — your wallet will not be pleased.

 Step 4: Avoid credit card debt

 You could also consider applying for a personal loan, and using the money from the loan to pay off your credit card debt.
-Personal loan companies have interest rates that start as low as 4.25%, and they are approving people with credit scores as low as 550.
+Personal loan companies have interest rates that can start as low as 4.25%, and some will approve people with credit scores as low as 550.
 You can shop around for a personal loan without hurting your score, because the lenders will approve you using a soft pull (which doesn’t impact your score).
-A recent study by Lending Club showed that people who paid off their credit card debt with a personal loan saw their score increase by 31% on average, right away.
+A study by MagnifyMoney’s parent company Lending Club showed that people who paid off their credit card debt with a personal loan saw their score increase by 31% on average, right away.
 You can look for the best personal loans using this personal loan tool at LendingTree.
+[Disclosure: LendingTree is the parent company of MagnifyMoney.]
 With a single application, you can check your rate with dozens of lenders.
 And the best part: LendingTree uses a soft pull, which means your credit score will not be negatively impacted.

 Step 5: As your score improves, so do your options for better credit cards

 You’ll start to get credit card offers as you begin to build your credit history and improve your score.
 Credit card companies still love sending snail mail.